Sanctioned Tournament Application

 Criteria for Sanctioning

-For a tournament to be granted sanctioning the tournament director must follow the application process and abide by all sanctioning requirements listed below.
+For a tournament to be granted sanctioning, the tournament director must follow the application process and abide by all sanctioning requirements listed below.
+These requirements must be met prior to the date of tournament registration.
 It is highly recommended that sanctioned tournaments involve an Affiliated Club as either the tournament host or partner.

-The criteria for sanctioning are laid out in Section 12-Sanctioned Tournament Policies of the Official Rulebook – International Edition.
+The criteria for sanctioning are laid out in Section 12-Sanctioned Tournament Policies of the Official Rulebook – International Edition for all Pickleball Canada sanctioned tournaments.

-• All players must be Pickleball Canada members.
+• All players must be Pickleball Canada members for Pickleball Canada sanctioned tournaments.

-• The Tournament Director (TD) must complete and submit a Pickleball Canada Tournament Sanctioning Application at least 60 days prior to the scheduled event.
+• The Tournament Director (TD) must complete and submit a Pickleball Canada Tournament Sanctioning Application at least 15 days prior to the scheduled event registration opening.

 • The TD shall include a letter of support from the respective provincial/territorial pickleball organization.
 Support may only be withheld where there is a date conflict or concern as outlined in the Right of Refusal clause.

-• The TD must follow all Official Tournament Rules.
+• The TD must follow all Official Tournament Rules for all Pickleball Canada sanctioned tournaments.

 • The TD must ensure the safety conditions outlined in the Tournament Director’s Guide are followed.